 Refining and marketing losses

-In this series on the biggest movers in the energy sector this week, we’ll look now at the stocks with the biggest losses in the US refining and marketing sector.
-To compile the list, we’ve selected refining and marketing companies with market capitalizations greater than $100 million and average trading volume greater than 100,000 shares last week.
+Next in our series of the biggest movers in the energy sector, we’ll now look at the highest-losing stocks this week from the US refining and marketing sector.
+To compile the list of the top refining and marketing movers, we’ve selected refining and marketing companies with market capitalizations greater than $100 million and weekly average volume greater than 100,000 shares.

-The PowerShares Dynamic Energy Exploration & Production Portfolio (PXE) is up strongly by ~5.0% this week.
+VLO and HFC are outperforming the PowerShares Dynamic Energy Exploration & Production Portfolio (PXE), which is down ~2.3% this week.
 PXE’s top holdings include refining names like Valero Energy (VLO), Phillips 66 (PSX), and Marathon Petroleum (MPC).